La Madeleine rock shelter - Vezere Valley

 La Madeleine inhabited for 17,000 years

-La Madeleine Shelter is located on the northern bank of the Vézère River, opposite the village of Tursac.
+La Madeleine rock shelter is located on the northern bank of the Vézère River, opposite the village of Tursac.

-La Madeleine is a unique and fascinating site, in the sense that it has three different levels of occupancy.
+La Madeleine is a unique and fascinating site, as it has three different levels of occupancy.

-The prehistoric rock shelter is at river level, while the troglodyte medieval village is half-way up the cliff and the medieval castle on the top of the cliff!
+The prehistoric rock shelter is at river level, while the troglodyte medieval village is half-way up the cliff and the medieval castle atop the cliff!

 La Madeleine is also the only site of Périgord that was inhabited for a period of 17,000 years without interruption!

-This unique characteristic, along with the importance and style of the artifacts recovered from the various excavations, led the archaeologists to name a phase of the Upper-Paleolithic after it.
+This unique characteristic, along with the importance and style of the artifacts recovered from the various excavations, led the archaeologists to name a phase of the Upper-Paleolithic after it (Magdalenian).

 Four million years ago a vast sea covered the south west of France, then retreated over the millennia.

-The rivers it left behind, carved the limestone plateaux, created valleys and large meanders and hollowed galleries and shelters in the cliffs.
+The rivers it left behind, carved the limestone plateaux, created valleys and meanders and hollowed galleries and shelters in the cliffs.

 Our distant ancestors immediately saw these rivers as natural defense.